kAIto47802/notist/docs/quickstart.rst

 Register an Existing Function or Method to be Monitored
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also register an existing function or method to be monitored using the :func:`~notifystate._core.register` function.
+You can also register an existing function or method to be monitored using the :func:`~notist._core.register` function.
-This function corresponds to applying the :func:`~notifystate._core.watch` decorator to an existing function or method.
+This function corresponds to applying the :func:`~notist._core.watch` decorator to an existing function or method.

 If you want to monitor existing functions from libraries:

 .. code-block:: python

-   import notifystate
+   import notist
    import requests

    # Register the `get` function from the `requests` library
-   notifystate.register(requests, "get", send_to="slack")
+   notist.register(requests, "get", send_to="slack")

    # Now any time you call `requests.get`, it will be monitored
    response = requests.get("https://example.com/largefile.zip")